 Summer Experience Award (SEA)

-The SEA Application for 2024 will open on Dec 1 2023
+The SEA Application for 2025 is open

 Applications will be reviewed within 20 business days and students will be contacted if needed.
 If approved, applicants will receive an email from OCS with details on how funds are distributed.
 If not approved, an email will be sent with the reason.
 Eligible students can submit an alternative application before the deadline.